-After getting the go-ahead to build in 1960, the Earlham golf course was chosen as the site of the permanent campus and work began in 1961.The university was originally based in the present-day University Village - with teaching space for about 1200 students - and admitted its' first cohort of 87 students in 1963.
-UEA welcomed its first Vice-Chancellor, Frank Thistlethwaite at this time.
+After getting the go-ahead to build in 1960, the Earlham golf course on the outskirts of Norwich was chosen as the site of the permanent campus and work began in 1961.The university was originally based in the present-day University Village - with teaching space for about 1200 students - and admitted its first cohort of 87 students in 1963.
+UEA welcomed its first Vice-Chancellor, Frank Thistlethwaite, at this time.

-Denys Lasdun designed the University's core buildings, including the striking Ziggurats.
-His plans were for a campus university with everything you could need all in one place.
-Continuing as architect in 1968, Bernard Feilden added to the growing site with the ‘Square', the large central social space on campus.
-The first permanent buildings opened late 1966.
+Denys Lasdun designed the university's core buildings, including the iconic Ziggurats.
+His vision was for a campus university, with everything a student could need in close proximity.
+The first permanent buildings opened in late 1966.
+Continuing as architect in 1968, Bernard Feilden added ‘the Square' to the growing site – creating a large central gathering place.

-1973 saw the beginning of work on the picturesque lake opposite the Ziggurats, known as the UEA Broad, and the construction of Union House (and with it the LCR and Union Pub).
-This same year Sir Robert and Lady Lisa Sainsbury donated their vast collection of world art to the University, and so work began on the Sainsbury Centre, which opened its doors to the public in 1978.
-The student newspaper Concrete was founded at this time, to be re-launched in 1992 with a current circulation of 4,500 copies.
+In 1973 work began on the picturesque lake opposite the Ziggurats, known as UEA Broad, and also on the construction of Union House (including the LCR and Union Pub).
+This same year Sir Robert and Lady Lisa Sainsbury donated their vast collection of world art to the university and the Norman Foster-designed Sainsbury Centre opened its doors to the public in 1978.
+The student newspaper Concrete was also founded at this time, to be re-launched in 1992 with a current circulation of around 5000 copies.

 Distinctive teaching methods and ethos

 UEA's academic thinking has been distinctive from the word go.
 With its motto of ‘do different' and focus on interdisciplinarity across subjects, UEA has continued to be academically innovative throughout its development.